Cauchy-Schwarz Regularized Autoencoder: Cauchy-Schwarz Regularized Autoencoder

 We consider the objective to maximize the log-marginal likelihood of the model, i.e.,

 where the expectation w.r.t. $p_D(x)$ is approximated using a sample average over the training data $D$.
 By using the Jensen’s inequality we can obtain a lower bound to the log-marginal likelihood as

-Maximizing this autoencoding objective alone leads to poor generative models since the encoding distribution is unregularized---the distribution used to generate samples once training is completed.
-For the latent variable $z$ we define a function $q_{\phi}(z|x)$ which maps inputs $x$ to probabilistic features $z$.
-In contrast to a standard variational Bayes approaches, we do not treat $q$ as a variational approximation to the posterior of some generative model $p$.
-In order to sample from $p_{\theta}(x|z)p(z)$ we need to match the prior and the approximate posterior so that $p(z) = q_{\phi}(z|x)$.
-A general way to enforce this constraint is by adding a regularization $R$ that penalizes deviation of $q_{\phi}(z|x)$ from $p(z)$ with some $R(q_\phi) \ge 0$ and $R(q_\phi) = 0$ if and only if $p(z) = q_{\phi}(z|x)$.
-The optimization criterion for our Cauchy-Schwarz regularized autoencoder becomes a constrained optimization problem
+This objective does not regularize the encoding distribution.
+Sampling from the model once training is completed is difficult and thus, maximizing this objective alone can lead to poor generalization.
+Similarly as in the VAE framework, we define a mapping $q_{\phi}(z|x)$ which transforms the input $x$ to (probabilistic) features $z$.
+However, we do not treat $q(z|x)$ as an approximate posterior to the true posterior $p(z|x)$.
+Rather, we match the approximate posterior to the prior to enforce a way of sampling from the generative model $p_{\theta}(x|z)p(z)$.
+By adding a regularization $R$ we penalize any deviation between $q_{\phi}(z|x)$ from $p(z)$.
+Ideally, this regularization is a metric function for which $R > 0$ when $q \neq p$ and $R=0$ if and only if $q=p$.

 In this formulation $\epsilon$ specifies the magnitude of the applied constraint.
 If $R$ is defined as KL divergence, we have the original ELBO formulation~\eqref{eq:elbo}.
 We divert from this principle and use the Cauchy-Schwarz divergence for regularization to match an approximate posterior to a prior.
 The advantage is that we can use GMMs, a powerful family of distributions, and calculate the divergence analytically.
 This enables both prior and approximate posterior to be more flexible.